-Car hits pedestrians in Germany; 2 killed, 15 injured
+Car Hits Pedestrians in Germany; 2 Killed, 15 Injured

 No details were immediately available on the cause of the crash, and police didn’t answer their phones or email.

-Trier is about 200 kilometers (120 miles) west of Frankfurt, near the border with Luxembourg.
+Trier is about 120 miles west of Frankfurt, near the border with Luxembourg.
 The city of about 110,000 people is known for its Roman gate, the Porta Nigra, which is near the scene of the crash, and as the birthplace of Karl Marx.